 Yes, something as simple as including a correct phone number gets overlooked.
-Claims Adjuster or other job seekers get so excited about the possibility of submitting their resume that they forget to double-check their contact information.
+Job seekers get so excited about the possibility of submitting their resume that they forget to double-check their contact information.
 Do they have the right phone number?
 What about email?
 If you can’t be reached, you can’t get an interview.

 2. Make sure your contact information is easy to locate and read.

-[Related: How to NOT Bomb an Interview Question]
+READ THIS NEXT: How to NOT Bomb an Interview Question

 3. Make sure you’re qualified for the insurance job.